 If you have experienced the death of a family member or close friend due to homicide, the following information may assist you as you seek to find a way to process the enormity of your situation.

 A death by homicide will elicit simultaneously a trauma and grief response.
-These two responses will vary based on many factors, including the attachment to the person who died (ie what type of relationship you had with the person) how you are able to process the grief and trauma you are experiencing, and what supports you have which will enable you to walk through this horrific experience.
+These two responses will vary based on many factors, including the attachment to the person who died (ie what type of relationship you had with the person) how you are able to process the grief and trauma you are experiencing, and what supports you have to help you through such an horrendous experience.

 Upon hearing of a death by homicide, your body will automatically respond in a way to protect you from the enormity of the information that is being told (or of what it may have seen).
 The body may go into a hyper state of alertness, shutting down any unnecessary functions in order to simply survive the crisis.
 This can be seen in the following ways: